Full-time Faculty (Program Coordinator), Funeral Services Program

 Convene advisory committee each semester using published guidelines.

-Develop marketing materials (e.g., flyers, brochers, mailings) and coordinate promotion in cooperation with the Marketing Office.
+Develop marketing materials (e.g., flyers, brochures, mailings) and coordinate promotion in cooperation with the Marketing Office.

-Present information session and adivise prospective students.
-Develop online information sessions.
+Present information sessions and advise prospective students.
+Develop online information session.

 Regularly meet and advise matriculated students.